 At Auburn University, tradition is everything.
 From War Eagle to Toomer?s Corner, fans pride themselves on having some of the most special and iconic rituals in America.
-It?s been a while since we last saw Nova fly during college football games, and, sadly, we might never again.
+It?s been a while since we last saw Nova fly during college football games, and, sadly, we won’t ever again.

 Back in 2017, Auburn?s famous golden eagle Nova, also known as War Eagle VII, was diagnosed with cardiomyopathy, a chronic disease of the heart, and stopped flying at football games in order to lower his stress.
-However, after the 20-year-old male eagle?s biannual checkup at the College of Veterinary Medicine last month, it could be worse.
+However, after the 20-year-old male eagle?s biannual checkup at the College of Veterinary Medicine last fall, it could be worse.

-University veterinarians said in a news release and announcement Tuesday that Nova might be in the early stages of heart failure following the recent exam.
+University veterinarians said in a news release and announcement in early November 2019 that Nova might be in the early stages of heart failure following the recent exam.